The complete $L^q$-spectrum and large deviations for return times for equilibrium states with summable potentials: Introduction

-where $[x_1^n]$ is the $n$-cylinder based on $x_1,\ldots,x_n$, that is, the set of outputs starting with the symbols $x_1,\ldots,x_n$.
-Using return times, we don't need to know $\mu$ to estimate the entropy.
-Of course, in both cases, we have to assume that we have a typical output $x=x_1,x_2,\ldots$ of the process.
-As a consequence of the above two results we have
+Hence, using return times, we don't need to know $\mu$ to estimate the entropy, but only to assume that we observe a typical output $x=x_0,x_1,\ldots$ of the process.
+In particular, combining the two previous pointwise convergences, we can write $R_n(x) \asymp 1/\mu([x_0^{n-1}])$ for $\mu$-almost every $x$.\footnote{The symbol $ \asymp$ means equivalence if one take the log, then divide by $n$, and take $n\to\infty$.} This yields the natural ansatz